|Start/End||Imphal / London|

 Its antique yet up-to-minute, outwardly urban but quintessentially rural, conservative yet path-breaking, space-age but old fashioned - you will find China a land of mesmerising contradictions.
 The head spinning infrastructure is easily contradicted by the number of police posts that would test your patience and slow you down as you ride various provinces of China.

-We would have some of the finest experiences in China - Giant Leshan Buddha - whose ears itself measure 7 m long, the Giant Panda in Chengdu - which is already an extinct species in wild, the Multi coloured mountains Gansu - like nowhere else, a chunk of the Great Wall of China and some amazing Grottoes at Jiauguyan - before we reach the colourful melting pot of cultures at Kashghar.
-Driving in from the Tibetan plateau - a rooftop of the World to the areas below the sea level, from cold snowcapped Himalayas to the hot windy Gobi desert … the landscapes never stop to spice up your ride.
+We would have some of the finest experiences in China - the Giant Leshan Buddha – whose ears itself measure 7m, the Giant Panda in Chengdu – which is already an extinct species in the wild, the Terracotta warriors of Xian, the Beijing Palace and the Great Wall of China – before exiting to Mongolia, the famed birthplace of Genghiz Khan.

-One thing that would need a whale’s patience on the part of riders is the unending police checks and a constant struggle to find fuel as we go North in China.
-Well you are on the famed Silk Route .. that once famous explorers Huen Tsang or Marco Polo would have traveled.
+One thing that would need a whale’s patience on the part of riders is the police checks and a constant struggle to find fuel in some parts of China.

-Moscow also allows us an opportunity to service our bikes and cars if required.
-We exit Russia at Latvia border.
-Yet another new chapter awaits to unfold.
+Moscow also allows an opportunity to service the bikes and cars if required.
+We exit Russia at the Finland border.
+Yet another new and exciting chapter awaits to unfold.

-The next stop is Brussels in Belgium - the unmatched city that is also the European Union Capital.
-This grand capital city has a unique architecture of Grand Palace square, affable Tintin and a remarkable range of culinary delights - waffles, wine soaked mussels, and beers like no-where else.
+The next stop is Brussels in Belgium, the European Union Capital.
+This grand city has the unique architecture of Grand Palace Square, affable Tintin and a remarkable range of culinary delights – waffles, wine soaked mussels, and beers like no-where else.

 Well here is our big day, when we cross over from the French port of Calais, across the English Channel to the famed white cliffs of Dover.
 There is a sense of immense achievement when we ride out of the Ferry to touch the United Kingdom.